UXAspects/UXAspects/guides/angular-upgrade-guide.md

 <ux-checkbox [(value)]="value"></ux-checkbox>
 ```

-## Deprecate Angular 1
+## Deprecate AngularJS

-Once you have migrated all your Angular 1 components, directives and services and are no longer dependent on any Angular 1 libraries you are now ready to deprecate Angular 1.
-You can simply remove any files containing old Angular 1 content, and remove any references to Angular 1 and outdated libraries in your `package.json` or `bower.json` files.
+Once you have migrated all your AngularJS components, directives and services and are no longer dependent on any AngularJS libraries you are now ready to deprecate AngularJS.
+You can simply remove any files containing old AngularJS content, and remove any references to AngularJS and outdated libraries in your `package.json` or `bower.json` files.

-Your application is now fully Angular 4+!
+Your application is now fully Angular!